chadblack/blog/_posts/2023-08-16-a-new-prologue.md

 **I originally published this on my old blog, [parezcoydigo](https://parezcoydigo.wordpress.com/2011/08/08/a-new-prologue/).
 I was reminded of it working on the question of eloquence for an article.
 What did it mean to be *eloquent* in 18th-century Quito?
-Above all else it meant being capable of demonstrating, or rather of performing how well read you were.
-It meant name-dropping, and preferably from Greek and Roman sources.
+Above all else it meant being capable of demonstrating, or rather of performing, how well read you were.
+It meant name-dropping from national, Greek, and Roman sources.
 That's part of what Cervantes was mocking in his narrator's prologue to *Don Quixote*, from whence this came:**